Fiskell/BeBetterBooknotes/Books/Progression/Notes.md

 > Over the last couple years, one repeatedly fruitful conversation at salon has been: "how much time are people actually thinking and making decisions"

+This is a great question that seems to come up for me every night around 10pm.
+My brain is worn down so it is no longer moving a million miles an hour.
+I have time to think about what I want and reflect on how the day went.
+Unfortunately it also means I am tired and usually out of energy and will to do the thing.

 Upstream Effects #3: Chemica (416 - 654)